continuedev/continue/docs/docs/how-continue-works.md

 ![Continue Architecture Diagram](/img/continue-architecture.png)

-**TODO: Rename notebook protocol in this diagram**

 ## Overview

-The `Continue` library consists of a [SDK](./concepts/sdk.md), a [GUI](./concepts/gui.md), and a [Core](./concepts/core.md) that brings everything together.
+The `Continue` library consists of an [SDK](./concepts/sdk.md), a [GUI](./concepts/gui.md), and a [Core](./concepts/core.md) that brings everything together.

-The [SDK](./concepts/sdk.md) gives you access to tools (e.g. open a directory, edit a file, call a model, etc), which you can use when defining how a step should work and composing them with other steps.
+The [SDK](./concepts/sdk.md) gives you access to the tools (e.g. open a directory, edit a file, call a model, etc.) needed to define steps that integrate LLMs into your IDE.

-The [GUI](./concepts/gui.md) enables you to guide steps and makes everything transparent, so you can review all steps that were automated, giving you the opportunity to undo and rerun any that ran incorrectly.
+The [GUI](./concepts/gui.md) lets you transparently review every automated step, providing the opportunity to undo and rerun any that ran incorrectly.

-The [Core](./concepts/core.md) connects the SDK and GUI with the IDE (i.e. in VS Code, a web browser, etc), enabling the steps to make changes to your code and accelerate your software development workflows.
+The [Core](./concepts/core.md) holds the main event loop, responsible for connecting IDE, SDK, and GUI and deciding which steps to take next.

 ## Details